Everything You Need To Know About a Sawed-Off Shotgun

 Civilian Use

-This firearm was traditionally used by Italian farmers and shepherds to guard their livestock and vineyards.
+Traditionally, Italian farmers and shepherds relied on this firearm to protect their livestock and vineyards.

-During the 1960s, sawed-off shotguns were commonly used in robberies in countries such as Canada, Australia, the United Kingdom, and New Zealand.
-Robbers used to chop the barrels off shotguns to make them easier to conceal.
-As a result, the majority of people today still identify this shotgun with criminal activity.
+However, during the 1960s, sawed-off shotguns became quite common in robberies in countries like Canada, Australia, the United Kingdom, and New Zealand.
+Robbers would shorten the shotgun barrels to make them easier to hide.
+As a result, many people still associate this type of shotgun with criminal activity today.

 What Does Shortening the Length of a Shotgun Barrel Do to the Barrel Length and Shot Spread?